yuchdev/WindowsMassUninstall/README.md

 Sometimes you need to uninstall a lot of applications.
-For example, installing any Microsoft Visual Studio, even in minimal configuration, leads to installation to numerous add-ons and applications, which were not explicitly selected for installation.
+For example, installing any Microsoft Visual Studio, even in minimal configuration, leads to installation of numerous add-ons and applications, which were not explicitly selected for installation.
 Selecting only C++ compiler for installation, you will definitely receive Microsoft SQL Server Compact (Developer) Edition.
 This applicable to any software distributions, consist of multiple packages.